finos/common-domain-model/documentation/source/cdm-overview.rst

 * **Embedded logic** to represent industry processes
 * **Modularisation** into logical layers

-These design principles are further detailed in the `Design Principles <contribution.html#design-principles>`_ section of the CDM documentation.
+These design principles are further detailed in the :ref:`design-principles` section of the CDM documentation.

 Governance
 ^^^^^^^^^^